 In this unit, students develop their understanding of the relationship between the structure, properties and chemical reactions of different organic functional groups.
 Students also investigate the process of chemical synthesis to form useful substances and products and the need to consider a range of factors in the design of these processes.

 Paired unit combination - ATCHE

-Assessment types for both units:

 Science Inquiry: Practical/Investigations 20%

 Extended Response 10%

 Tests 20%

 Examination 50%